-Agile project management is a project management methodology quickly growing in popularity that is used to complete work in the complex, ever-changing world that we live in.
+Agile project management is an iterative approach to project management quickly growing in popularity that is used to complete work in the complex, ever-changing world that we live in.
 Agile thrives in adaptive cultures where team members are quick to change if the outcome is a more productive work experience.

 What is Agile project management?

-Agile project management is a modern, flexible approach to project management.
-It allows you to break large projects down into more manageable tasks, which are tackled in short iterations or sprints.
+Agile project management is an iterative approach to project management which allows you to break large projects down into more manageable tasks tackled in short iterations or sprints.
 This enables your team to adapt to change quickly and deliver work fast.

-As the name suggests, the Agile methodology allows teams to be better equipped to quickly change direction and focus.
+As the name suggests, the Agile project management allows teams to be better equipped to quickly change direction and focus.
 Software companies and marketing agencies are especially aware of the tendency for changes to happen from week-to-week.
-Agile allows teams to re-evaluate the work they are doing and adjust in given increments to make sure that as the work and customer landscape changes, the focus also changes for the team.
+The Agile methodology allows teams to re-evaluate the work they are doing and adjust in given increments to make sure that as the work and customer landscape changes, the focus also changes for the team.

 If you’re new to the Agile project management, it might look at first like a complex and difficult-to-manage system.
 But, whether you realize it or not, you’re already doing many of the things Agile requires.
 With a few tweaks, you’ll be on your way to shorter development cycles and smaller, more frequent product releases.

 Who uses Agile project management?